Husky110/stable-diffusion-workspace/Readme.md

 So here it is - a Workspace-Image that runs on Docker and that (hopefully) will be your Swiss Army Knife for StableDiffusion.

 But - Such versatility comes with a price!
 I had to make some design-decisions which some might find not "newbie-friendly".
 I try to conquer that by documenting this container as much as possible.
-So please - for the love of whoever - read this docs carefully and act on them!
+So please - for the love of whoever - read this docs carefully and act on them.
+Remember: Upper- and lower-case letters DO matter!

 ## Features